-Williams, R. (forthcoming) ‘From Star Tours to Galaxy’s Edge: Immersion, transmediality and ‘haptic fandom’ in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
+Williams, R. (2019) ‘From Star Tours to Galaxy’s Edge: Immersion, transmediality and ‘haptic fandom’ in Disney’s Theme Parks’ in William Proctor and Richard McCulloch (eds.)
 Disney’s Star Wars: Forces of Production, Promotion and Reception Iowa: University of Iowa Press.
+[Invited Chapter]

 Williams, R. (2018) ‘“Fate has a habit of not letting us choose our own endings”: Post-object fandom, social media & material culture at the end of Hannibal’ in Paul Booth (ed.)
 Wiley Companion to Media Fandom and Fan Studies Oxford: Wiley.
 [Invited Chapter]